 Green stool — when your feces look green — is usually the result of something you ate, such as spinach.
 Certain medications or iron supplements also can cause green stool.

-Newborns pass a dark green stool called meconium and breast-fed infants often produce yellow-green stools.
-In older children and adults, green stool is uncommon and rarely cause for concern.
+Newborns pass a dark green stool called meconium, and breast-fed infants often produce yellow-green stools.
+In older children and adults, green stool is uncommon.
+It's rarely cause for concern.

-Call your doctor if you or your child experiences green stool for more than a few days.
-Green stool often occurs with severe diarrhea, so drink plenty of fluids and seek immediate medical attention if you or your child becomes dehydrated.
+Call your doctor if you or your child has green stool for more than a few days.
+Green stool often occurs with diarrhea, so drink plenty of fluids and seek immediate medical attention if you or your child becomes dehydrated.

 July 17, 2020

 - Landon MB, et al., eds.
 Lactation and breastfeeding.
 In: Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Elsevier; 2021. https://www.clinicalkey.com.
 Accessed June 22, 2020.